China–Syria relations: Diplomatic ties

-In addition to more typical diplomatic ties, in the early stages of the Syrian civil war, China's Special Envoy on the Middle East Issue Wu Sike dealt with Syrian issues.
+During the Syrian civil war, one of China's primary concerns was the involvement of Uyghur militants from Xinjiang.
+These militants gained combat experience from fighting the Syrian government and other factions.
+China deems these militants as becoming further radicalized and a potential threat if they return to China.In addition to more typical diplomatic ties, in the early stages of the Syrian civil war, China's Special Envoy on the Middle East Issue Wu Sike dealt with Syrian issues.
 His successor Gong Xiaosheng continued to make Syrian diplomatic issues a priority until 2016, when China appointed a separate Special Envoy for the Syrian Crisis, Xie Xiaoyan.
+On 2 September 2019, Zhai Jun was appointed as the Chinese Special Envoy to the Middle East Issue, succeeding Gong Xiaosheng.